roccov/Learning-from-Missingness-Enhancing-imputation-with-the-NN3-architecture/README.md

 6. Report.pdf : Full academic report

+Full prediction results are available upon request or can be regenerated using the pipeline.

 ## Running the NN3 code:

 To run the code, make sure the data file is inside of the folder.
 CHange the parameters as you wish in the config.py file.